 “A contemporary-era tour de force on ritualism and humanity, with a hypnotic electronic soundtrack and elemental set and costume design, this work will have you pondering the codes of human life long after and is a captivating 60 minutes.”
 The Plus Ones

-AUSTRALIAN DANCE AWARDS 2018 Nomination – Outstanding Achievement in Choreography, Stephanie Lake
+WINNER of the AUSTRALIAN DANCE AWARD 2018 - Outstanding Achievement in Choreography, Stephanie Lake

 GREEN ROOM AWARDS Nominations – Best Female Dancer (Samantha Hines for Year’s Work), Best Male Dancer (Jack Ziesing), Best Male Dancer (Harrison Ritchie-Jones)